makeshift3ds/makeshift3d-react/mds/home.md

 Hello and welcome to my website.
-I like to code and write about code and sometimes post it here for my own posterity.
+I like to code, write about code and sometimes post it here for my own posterity.
 I have been a developer for a couple decades and I **still** enjoy it very much.

 > What I like about programming is that it is a puzzle that never ends.